Salted Coffee – Authentic Ca Phe Muoi Recipe

 Ca Phe Muoi ingredients, including: whipping cream, salt, icing sugar, Vietnamese instant coffee and sweetened condensed milk.

-You can use either instant Vietnamese coffee or Vietnamese coffee brewed with a Phin filter.
-Here, I’m using instant coffee from a popular Vietnamese coffee brand to save time (remember to pick the black and sugar-free coffee).
+• Vietnamese Coffee: You can use either instant Vietnamese coffee or freshly brewed coffee made with a traditional Phin filter.
+For convenience, I’m using instant coffee here (just make sure it’s black and unsweetened).

 Salted cream for Vietnamese ca phe muoi.